AashiDutt/LLM-Eval/experiments/exp3_hinting/README.md

 | **Group 3** | `full` | All models revealed | Full transparency |
 | **Group 4** | `none` | No hints (blind) | Baseline control |

-> [!NOTE]
-> Group 4 (`none`) is essentially **Experiment 2** - it uses the same blind judgment protocol with no model identity hints.
+> [*Note:*] Group 4 (`none`) is essentially Experiment 2, as it uses the same blind judgment protocol with no model identity hints.
 The judgments are reused from Experiment 2's results.

 ## Main Metrics Comparison

-We compared the four hinting groups across fairness/stability metrics. **Lower is better** for all metrics below, but note that **“more balanced” ≠ “unbiased”** (it only means Top-1 wins are more evenly spread).
+We compared the four hinting groups across key metrics.
+Lower values are better for all metrics.
+A low Balance Score is about “evenness,” not necessarily “fairness.”
+It can improve simply because judges spread wins more evenly.

 | Metric | Group 1 (Self) | Group 2 (Competitors) | Group 3 (Full) | Group 4 (Blind) | Best |
 |--------|----------------|----------------------|----------------|-----------------|------|